 After WWI shipbuilding continued but at a much slower pace.
 By the late 1930s, though, with war looming, Bethlehem began to modernize and upgrade the Potrero Yard.
 A number of new buildings were constructed, and by the time World War II began Potrero was one of most productive shipyards in the country.

-During the war, up to 10,000 men and women were employed here, working three shifts a day.
+During the war, approximately 18,500 men and women were employed here, working three shifts a day, seven days a week.
 Finding skilled workers during war time was a huge challenge, and much was done to train new workers, and to organize shipbuilding so that less skilled people could do what the highly skilled people had done before.

 At the height of the war effort productivity was tremendous: the destroyer escort Fieberling was built in 24 days, start to finish.
 Though Liberty ships and other simpler ships could be built faster, to build a modern warship in that amount of time was an incredible achievement.